 Many organizations lack a well-defined strategy while migrating to Oracle Cloud Applications.
 They assume that the project concerns only IT and devise their strategy without input from other departments of the organization which impacts the effectiveness of the migration.
 Business leaders should involve the cross-functional areas in the project and leverage their expertise to ensure maximum benefits from their Oracle Cloud Applications implementation.

-How to Avoid the Most Common Cloud Migration Pitfalls
+5 Approaches to Avoid Cloud Migration Pitfalls

 1. Involve All Stakeholders

 One common mistake that organizations make with their Oracle Cloud Applications migration strategy is to assume that it concerns only IT.
 But business users from HR, Operations and Finance departments have valuable insights.
 Business leaders need to work together across functions to ensure they are prepared for the cloud transition with effective change management, contribute to the strategy to improve adoption, and find ways in which the cloud could benefit their specific functions.
 Business and IT should be equally involved in defining the cloud migration strategy because cloud has an impact on every area within an organization.

 2. Have an Exit Strategy

 Many organizations don’t have an exit strategy because they don’t expect to migrate back from the cloud.
 Though this is very rare, you must have an exit strategy just in case things go wrong.
 You should also consider the possibility of changing your technology provider apart from bringing your applications back on-premises.
 Other contingency plans for unforeseen events include also having a scale down strategy along with an exit strategy.

 Organizations often build an Oracle Cloud Applications migration strategy that is not aligned with the overall business strategy.
 Business leaders should work with relevant stakeholders to ensure that the cloud migration strategy aligns with the organizational IT strategy and any other strategic plan in the organization that is impacted by the migration.